 It must be equal to the pressure it would exert if it alone were present.

-49. When a patient is breathing room air what is the sum of the alveolar PO2 and alveolar PCO2?
+49. When a patient is breathing room air, what is the sum of the alveolar PO2 and alveolar PCO2?

-50. If a patient is breathing room air at sea level, the respiratory therapist should or shouldn’t expect to see a PaO2 any higher that 120 mm Hg during hyperventilation?
+50. If a patient is breathing room air at sea level, the respiratory therapist should or shouldn’t expect to see a PaO2 any higher than 120 mmHg during hyperventilation?

-They should not expect any higher than 120 mm Hg.
+They should not expect to see a PaO2 higher than 120 mmHg.

-51. PO2 values higher than 120 mm Hg indicate what?
+51. A PO2 value that is higher than 120 mmHg indicates what?

-The patient is breathing supplemental oxygen.
+It indicates that the patient is breathing supplemental oxygen.

 52. What is diffusion?

-Alveolar epithelium, interstitial space, and capillary endothelium.
+Alveolar epithelium, interstitial space, and capillary endothelium

 55. What is Fick’s first law of diffusion?

-The greater the surface area, diffusion constant, and pressure gradient, the more diffusion will occur.
+It states that the greater the surface area, diffusion constant, and pressure gradient, the more diffusion will occur.

-Gas pressure gradients.
+Gas pressure gradients